Selling Information in Competitive Environments: Model

 \section{Model}

-We consider $n$ buyers who compete in a ``downstream'' game of incomplete information, and a monopolist data seller who observes a payoff-relevant state variable.
-Loosely speaking, the seller elicits the buyers' private payoff types, and sells informative signals to the data buyers.
-A complete specification of our model thus comprises (i) the payoff functions of the data buyers in the downstream game, (ii) the information structure describing which payoff relevant parameters is observed by each agent, and (iii) the information exchange and transfers between the data buyers and the data seller occurring prior to the downstream game.
+We consider $n$ data buyers who compete in a downstream game of incomplete information.
+A monopolist data seller observes a payoff-relevant state variable and sells informative signals to the data buyers.

 \paragraph{Notation} For a tuple of sets $(\S_i)_{i\in[n]}$, we write $\S=\prod_{i=1}^n \S_i$ and $\S_{-i}=\prod_{j\neq i} \S_j$.
 Similarly for $s\in \S$, $s_i$ (resp. $s_{-i}$) denotes the projection of $s$ on $\S_i$ (resp. $\S_{-i}$).
 Finally $\Delta(\S)$ denotes the set of probability distributions over $\S$.